vinyldns/vinyldns/modules/docs/src/main/tut/operator/setup-mysql.md

 ## Setting up the database
 VinylDNS uses [Flyway](https://flywaydb.org/) to manage SQL migrations.
 This means that any database changes, including creating the database, adding tables, etc. are all _automatically applied_ when VinylDNS starts up.
 You do not need to do anything other than giving access to VinylDNS API from your MySQL server instance.
+You can view the database schema and migrations at https://github.com/vinyldns/vinyldns/tree/master/modules/api/src/main/resources/db/migration.

 VinylDNS uses [HikariCP](https://github.com/brettwooldridge/HikariCP#configuration-knobs-baby) for a high-speed connection pool.

+## Configuring MySQL
+Before you can configure MySQL, make note of the host, username, and password that you will be using.
+Follow the [MySQL Configuration](config-api#mysql) to complete the setup.